the-modem-distro/pinephone_modem_sdk/docs/HOWTO.md

 # HOW TO BUILD YOUR OWN FIRMWARE
 1. Make sure you have these packages preinstalled in your host:
- `gawk wget git diffstat unzip texinfo gcc build-essential chrpath socat cpio python3 python3-pip python3-pexpect xz-utils debianutils iputils-ping python3-git python3-jinja2 libegl1-mesa libsdl1.2-dev pylint3 xterm python3-subunit mesa-common-dev zstd liblz4-tool`
+ `gawk wget git diffstat unzip texinfo gcc build-essential chrpath socat cpio python3 python3-pip python3-pexpect xz-utils debianutils iputils-ping python3-git python3-jinja2 libegl1-mesa libsdl1.2-dev pylint xterm python3-subunit mesa-common-dev zstd liblz4-tool`
+2. If you plan to make a build for fwupd, make sure you also have these packages preinstalled in your host: `php gcab`
-2. Make sure you have at least 50Gb of available space
+3. Make sure you have at least 50Gb of available space
-3. Do at least a quick read of Yocto's Project Quick build doc: http://docs.yoctoproject.org/brief-yoctoprojectqs/index.html
+4. Do at least a quick read of Yocto's Project Quick build doc: http://docs.yoctoproject.org/brief-yoctoprojectqs/index.html
-4. Clone this repository in your computer
+5. Clone this repository in your computer
-5. Go to the folder where you downloaded your copy and run `./init.sh`
+6. Go to the folder where you downloaded your copy and run `./init.sh`
  * The init script should do the following things for you
    - Get the modem's bootloader source
    - Get the ARM toolchain to build the bootloader